On a local level, the NFSA has a collection of Chapters nationwide.

 - Area 3: Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee

 - Area 5: Indiana, Kentucky, Michigan, Ohio, West Virginia

 - Area 8: Arkansas, Louisiana, Oklahoma, Texas

-- Area 9: Colorado, Nebraska, North Dakota, South Dakota, Utah, Wyoming
+- Area 9: Colorado, Nebraska, New Mexico, North Dakota, South Dakota, Utah, Wyoming

 - Area 12: Alaska, Idaho, Montana, Oregon, Washington